Skip to main content

 Each member of a Family account can create their own folders, mailboxes, and tasks.
 The Family account allows these data to be shared and collaboratively edited among the group members.

 The user who created the Family account can also act as an Admin who manages the members and grants them access to data.
-It is possible to combine up to ten accounts in one Family account.
+It is possible to combine up to 10 accounts in one Family account.

 Shared storage space